-Located between two of the West Coast’s fast-paced major cities, Los Angeles and San Francisco, the Central California Coast happily moves a little slower.
-This past April, we got to soak in its laid back vibe, natural beauty, and road trip for miles along stretches of beautiful coastline.
+Located between California’s two fast-paced major cities, Los Angeles and San Francisco, the Central California Coast happily moves at a little slower pace.
+Known for sleepy beach towns, vibrant wildflowers, spotting marine wildlife, and its rugged Big Sur coastline, visiting the Central Coast of California is a great weekend (or longer!) getaway spot.
+During my trip to California’s Central Coast, we got to soak in its laid back vibe, natural beauty, and road trip for miles along stretches of beautiful coastline.

 Visiting the California Central Coast in Spring

 During our April visit, we were spoiled by warm and sunny weather with slimmer crowds.
 For that reason, it makes spring one of the best times to visit the California Central Coast.
 The rainy winter season leads to a dramatic burst of wildflowers and lush landscapes that you won’t see any other time of year.
 Temperatures can range from 50 degrees to mid 70s during the day with full sun, but there can also be patches of rain.
 So, pack accordingly (we’ve got a list for that)!
 You may have heard the saying “May Gray, June Gloom” for California.
 During these months, there’s a good chance the coastline will be engulfed in fog, but this can offer a uniquely moody landscape.